Buying property in Sydney?

 Is it realistic to exit with profit in Sydney as of 2026?

-As of early 2026, the likelihood of selling a Sydney property with a profit is medium to high if you hold for at least five to seven years, but lower for shorter holding periods due to transaction costs and price volatility.
+As of early 2026, the likelihood of selling a Sydney property at a profit is high if you hold for at least 5 to 7 years, because the city's long-run growth trend (supported by population growth, constrained land supply, and infrastructure investment) has historically rewarded patient owners even through rate cycles.

-The minimum holding period in Sydney that most often makes exiting with profit realistic is around five to seven years, which allows enough time for capital growth to outpace the substantial buying and selling costs.
+The estimated minimum holding period that most often makes exiting with profit realistic in Sydney is about 5 years, because you need enough time for capital growth to overcome the significant upfront and exit costs, especially given that transaction costs eat into short-term gains.

 What sources have we used to write this blog article?